Power System Studies & Analysis

 Harmonic modelling helps diagnose and fix voltage distortion and equipment compatibility issues in existing networks by analysing the harmonic profile.
 Engineers can predict and address harmonic resonance, reduce the risk of equipment failures, and optimise the overall performance of the power network.

-Our proactive approach improves electrical infrastructure reliability, regulatory compliance, and load efficiency to standards IEEE 519-2014, IEC 61000-3-14, IEC 61000-3-6 and / or Engineering Recommendation ENA G5 issue 5 (G5/5 Harmonics).
+Our proactive approach improves electrical infrastructure reliability, regulatory compliance, and load efficiency to standards such as IEEE 519-2014, IEC 61000-3-14, IEC 61000-3-6, and/or Engineering Recommendation ENA G5 Issue 5 (G5/5 Harmonics).

 • Harmonic load flow